-34. Obsolete Uniform.-Officers in possession of the following items of uniform may wear them on the occasions shown below until replacements become necessary :-
+34. Obsolete Uniform.-Officers in possession of the following items of uniform may wear them on the occasions shown below until replacements become necessary:-

 Articles Occasions when worn

-Khaki Service Dress
+Khaki Service Dress When not on parade with troops.

 Cloth Belt

 Brown Shoes

 Khaki Forage Cap

 Bush Jacket

-Wellington Boots
+Wellington Boots Worn with modified Mess Dress.

 Overalls

 Spurs

 Caps, F.S.
 Blue

-35. Mourning.-On all occasions on which mourning has been specially ordered or is authorised in Q.R. and A.I., Officers are to wear a piece of black crepe $\frac{3}{4}$ inches wide round the left arm above the elbow : no other mark of mourning is ever to be worn unless specially ordered.
+35. Mourning.-On all occasions on which mourning has been specially ordered or is authorised in Q.R. and A.I., Officers are to wear a piece of black crepe $\frac{3}{4}$ inches wide round the left arm above the elbow: no other mark of mourning is ever to be worn unless specially ordered.